 Her mind reeled.
 How could she help?
 What could she do?
 She racked her brain again, the same way she had since their escape Friday.
 She was so used to doing this on her own, at her own pace, with only herself to worry about.
 Dealing with so many players this time was easily overwhelming.

-“Kind of overwhelming at first, but it’s necessary in order to do the job properly” Brad said, breaking her from her visual exploration of the room.
-She looked at him, shocked, no knowing what to say.
+“Kind of overwhelming at first, but it’s necessary in order to do the job properly” Taylor said, breaking her from her visual exploration of the room.
+She looked at him, shocked, not knowing what to say.

 “Who all has seen my apartment?” she asked.